Dear TexCare, #1mybookmark

 Dear TexCare,

-Yours sincerely, M.L.B.
+Kind regards, M.L.B.
 Randers |

 |

-G.H., Aarhus N? |
+G.H., Århus N? |

 |

-ANSWER: Yes, you can, but use the following procedure: Wet the stain and squeeze the stain remover and distribute.
-Let it sit max 1/2 hour.
-Take a dry cloth and press as much water as possible / Stain remover up the cloth.
-Put on clean water and pick up with a new dry cloth/towel.
-You may want to stand and press the water up by standing on top and pressing with one foot.
-Alternate 4-5 times between putting on clean water and picking up with dry pieces (e.g. use disposable diapers, they suck well!) |
+ANSWER: Yes, you absolutely can, but use the following method: Wet the stain, squeeze Stain Remover on and spread it.
+Let it sit for a maximum of ½ hour.
+Take a dry cloth and press as much water / Stain Remover into the cloth as possible.
+Apply clean water and absorb with a new dry cloth / towel.
+You can possibly press the water up by standing on it and pressing with a foot.
+Alternate 4-5 times between applying clean water and absorbing with dry pieces (Use, for example, disposable diapers, they are very absorbent!) |

 |